julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 - Prune, cut back, remove pests, uproot weeds.
 - In Caribbean Vodou, offerings were buried under herbs planted during the waning moon, binding intention to the roots.

-This inward, descending phase was traditionally favored for banishing, grief work, and confrontation with the unseen — practices reflected in **[Herbs for a Shadow Work Garden](/herbs-shadow-work-garden/)**, where plants are chosen specifically for psychological depth, ancestral contact, and underworld-facing rites.
+This inward, descending phase was traditionally favored for banishing, grief work, and confrontation with the unseen.
+These practices are reflected in **[Herbs for a Shadow Work Garden](/herbs-shadow-work-garden/)**, where plants are chosen specifically for psychological depth, ancestral contact, and underworld-facing rites.

-Knowing how to work with the moon's phases is essential when making moon water for rituals, see **[How to Make Your Own Moon Water](/moon-water-magic/)** to get started.
+Knowing how to work with the moon's phases is also essential when making moon water for rituals, see **[How to Make Your Own Moon Water](/moon-water-magic/)** to get started.

 ---